maratai/craftery/coding/computer_keyboards.md

 - [VIA Usage Guide from Keebio](https://docs.keeb.io/via)

 # Keyboards I Have Used, not a complete list
+- **iClever**.
+Often finicky but they have a range of folding/ultraportable keyboards.
+- **Keychron** is much beloved by many but I got two units with stuck key issues and gave up.
+- **Kinesis** has a bunch of ergonomic keyboards.
+The contoured ones (Advantage etc) are a learning curve but they're terrific.
-- Logitech.
+- **Logitech**.
 So much Logitech.
+A lot of affordable + reliable keyboards.
-- Royal Kludge RK89 is my daily driver.
+- **Royal Kludge** RK89 is my daily driver.